subhophy/subhophy.github.io/_pages/teaching.md

 I am currently an AI (associate instructor) for [physics 7A](https://physics.ucdavis.edu/undergraduates/academic-information/physics-courses).
 I was an AI for the same course back in summer 2022.

-I have TAed for the following upper-division and graduate courses in the past
+I have TAed for the following upper-division and graduate courses

 1. **PHY 115A** (Foundations of Quantum Mechanics) in Spring 2021
 2. **PHY 260** (Introduction to General Relativity) in Fall 2021